 There are ducks, coots, moorhens, geese and swans aplenty on our canals and rivers.
 As Spring progresses they will all be looking out for the best nesting sites to incubate their eggs.
 Whilst swans and geese rarely nest on boats, many ducks, coots and moorhens are more than happy to nest on a boat, especially in urban areas where safe nesting sites can be in short supply.

 Whilst it might seem like a wonderful thing to watch nature up close for a few weeks, awaiting the chirps of newly hatched babies, as a boater it can cause major havoc with your plans.
-By law you will not be able to move your boat until the baby birds have left the nest.

 This can delay cruising for a couple of months, potentially ruining holidays or leading the cancellation of dry docking bookings made months in advance.